February Revolution (Paraguay): Background

 Worried about the rise Estigarribia, colonel Franco started a campaign against him, accusing him of military mistakes and failing to capture Santa Cruz de la Sierra.
-On February 6, 1936 Franco was arrested and exiled to Buenos Aires for plotting against the government.
+On February 6, 1936, Franco was arrested and exiled to Buenos Aires for plotting against the government.
 This raised his supporters to action.

 During the night of February 16 troops led by lieutenant colonels Federico Wenman Smith and Camildo Recalde occupied Asunción.
 Police headquarters were attacked with a loss of about 50 lives.
 Battles in the city lasted the whole day and in the evening President Ayala surrendered to Recalde.
 Estigarribia flew to Asuncion from his headquarters in Chaco, but was arrested in the airport.
 Franco returned victorious to the capital on February 19 and assumed Presidency.

+Juan Stefanich was one of the main organizers behind the revolution.

 Main achievements

-Franco's supporters came from those who hated the rule of Liberal politicians and the large landowners – war veterans, students and peasants, uniting all kinds of political persuasions, from socialism to nationalism.
-Franco insisted that his revolution is one of national solidarity aimed at increasing the well-being of regular people.
-On 15 November 1936 a new Unión Nacional Revolucionaria was established which was meant to unite all supporters of the revolution, but it failed.

-February Revolution succeeded in three areas: